acoppock/ri2/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 note on win-builder:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Alexander Coppock <acoppock@gmail.com>'

-New submission

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.